 Set the desired temperature individually.
 The automatic climate control achieves this temperature as quickly as possible regardless of the season, using maximum cooling or heating power if necessary, and then maintains it.

-If you switch between different temperature settings in quick succession, the automatic climate control does not have enough time to achieve the set temperature.
+If you switch between different temperature settings in guick succession, the automatic climate control does not have enough time to achieve the set temperature. ◀ antenna and are not part of the rear window defroster.